Chart Color Schemes

 Manor Lakes - Quandong is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Manor Lakes-Quandong is among the most culturally diverse areas in Australia, with 58.5% of its population speaking a language other than English at home and 55.9% born overseas as of 2021 data.
+Manor Lakes-Quandong is one of Australia's most culturally diverse areas, with 58.5% speaking a language other than English at home and 55.9% born overseas.
 Christianity is the predominant religion in Manor Lakes-Quandong, comprising 33.0%.
-However, Hinduism is significantly overrepresented at 28.4%, compared to Greater Melbourne's average of 15.7%.
+Hinduism is overrepresented compared to Greater Melbourne, making up 28.4%, significantly higher than the regional average of 4.4%.

 Frequently Asked Questions - Diversity